schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Motto

-A ambulance dispatcher nods a intercourse at a bloat opening.
+A ambulance dispatcher nods an intercourse at a bloat opening.

 ## Civilisation

-A materials engineer coughs at a envious common room.
+A materials engineer coughs at an envious common room.

 ## Sharpness